 Yes, both Android phones and iPhones can be hacked and it’s happening with alarming frequency.
 A few years ago, a text message security flaw called “Stagefright” was found in Android phones that put 95% of users at risk

 The Architectural Design of Android

 If we talk about the architectural structure of the Android software, then we can say that it is well building software.
 It has a stack of software components which are further divided into five sections and four layers – Linux kernel, libraries, and Android runtime.
 All these components are explained ahead –

 Android uses the highly technical Linux kernel to support its wide range of hardware drivers.
 You can say that kernel is the heart of the operating system which is handling input and output requests.
 The basic functions of the kernel are to process features like process management, memory management, devices like cameras, display, etc., In short, the kernel handles everything in the android.
 Linux is a very good networking software and it doesn’t require a necessary interface for the peripheral hardware.
 The kernel won’t directly interact with the user here, but it interacts with the shell and other programs with hardware devices on the system.

-On the top Linux kernel, you will find a set of libraries on the Android which includes source web browser such as WebKit, library libc.
+On the top Linux kernel, you will find a set of libraries on Android which includes source web browsers such as WebKit, library libc.
 The libraries are used to play and record audio and videos.
-The SQLite is a database which is useful for storage and sharing of application data.
+The SQLite is a database that is useful for the storage and sharing of application data.
 The SSL libraries are responsible for internet security etc.

 Features of Android